MSI Laptop

 MSI GS70 Disassembly

-In this guide, I’ll explain how to disassemble the MSI GS70 to remove and replace the battery, hard drive, SSD, RAM, wireless card, heat sink, cooling fan, bottom case, and motherboard.
+In this guide, I will explain how to disassemble the MSI GS70 to remove the battery, hard drive, SSD, RAM, wireless card, heat sink, cooling fan, bottom case, and motherboard.

 Want to be the first to see the latest smartphone and laptop inside?
 Follow us on Facebook for the latest teardown news.

-Pry up and remove the bottom case, you can access the battery, hard drive, cooling fan, SSD speakers, USB board, heat sink, wireless card, and motherboard.
+With the bottom cover removed, you can access the battery, hard drive, cooling fan, SSD, speakers, USB board, heat sink, wireless card, and motherboard.

 Disconnect the USB board cable from the motherboard.